Chapter 1 Economics Defined

 1. Economic growth

 2. Full employment of all economic resources

-3. Price stability (low
+3. Price stability (low inflation)

-4. Positive balance of payments
+4. Positive balance of payments (international flow of dollars)

 5. Economic freedom

 7. Economic security (if you have A through F, you have G)

 C. Political Goals Differ

 |1.
 Inflation rate||1.
 A product's price||Econometricians||Economicpopulist.org/ Articles, Videos|

 Behavioral- Economics 3 min

 Behavioral Economics?
 4 min